ubco-W2022T2-data301/project-group-group15/README.md

 ## Team Members

 - Colin Lefter: I am a 1st year Computer Science student who is passionate about algorithmic finanical modelling, having experience with Python, Java and R.
 - Keisha Kwek: I am a first-year student in the Faculty of Science on track to major in Data Science.
-I am passionate about various environmental and economical sustainability matters in the world, where I hope to contribute to with the application of my skills from my degree.
+I am passionate about various environmental and economical sustainability matters in the world, where I hope to contribute in the improvement of with the application of my skills from my degree.
 - Person 3: one sentence about you!

 ## Images